pypa/packaging.python.org/source/key_projects.rst

 Project Summaries
 =================

-Summaries and links for the most relevant projects in the space of Python installation and packaging.
+This document presents summaries and links for projects in the Python installation and packaging space.

+.. contents:: Projects
+  :local:

 .. _pypa_projects: